Carbon dioxide: Biological processes

 Anaerobic organisms decompose organic material producing methane and carbon dioxide together with traces of other compounds.
 Regardless of the type of organic material, the production of gases follows well defined kinetic pattern.
 Carbon dioxide comprises about 40–45% of the gas that emanates from decomposition in landfills (termed "landfill gas").
 Most of the remaining 50–55% is methane.

-Industrial processes

-Carbon dioxide can be obtained by distillation from air, but the method is inefficient.
-Industrially, carbon dioxide is predominantly an unrecovered waste product, produced by several methods which may be practiced at various scales.

 Combustion

 The combustion of all carbon-based fuels, such as methane (natural gas), petroleum distillates (gasoline, diesel, kerosene, propane), coal, wood and generic organic matter produces carbon dioxide and, except in the case of pure carbon, water.
 As an example, the chemical reaction between methane and oxygen: